-In this project we are going to run a unipolar stepper motor using 555 timer.
+In this project we are going learn how to make a simple unipolar stepper motor driver circuit using 555 timer IC.
 Apart from 555 timer we also need IC CD 4017 which is a decade counter IC.

 By Ankit Negi